SIAN ROBERTSON | DAILY ALTERED IMAGE

 I am a self-taught collage artist originally from the UK, now living in North Truro on Cape Cod.
 My source materials are mostly paper ephemera, though I occasionally include mixed media components in my work.

 I make art from items that were created for some other purpose, now isolated from their original function and given a new, more unique role and a life beyond what was initially intended.
-It's not about repurposing or recycling, but about seeing everyday things in a different way; using two or more elements and making them better for being together.
-And by using different items from different sources I combine their individual histories, and in doing so create a new collective history.
+It's not about repurposing or recycling, but about seeing everyday things in a different way; often using two or more elements and making them better for being together.
+When I use different items from different sources I combine their individual histories, and in doing so create a new collective history.

 COMMISSIONED WORK IS AVAILABLE.
 PLEASE INQUIRE AT ADAMPECKGALLERY@GMAIL.COM